 Initiatives from LSU AgCenter & World Governments

-• The U.S. Department of Agriculture National Institute of Food and Agriculture (USDA) has partnered with LSU AgCenter to provide training on various aspects of drone technology, such as how to use them, write codes for the autonomous functioning of the drone as well as various sensors and software employed in them.
-LSU AgCenter has also received a grant of $800,000 for this program.
+- The U.S. Department of Agriculture National Institute of Food and Agriculture (USDA) has partnered with LSU AgCenter to provide training on various aspects of drone technology, including how to use them, write code for autonomous drone operation, and employ multiple sensors and software.
+LSU AgCenter has also received an $800,000 grant for this program.

-• China has outpaced every other country in implementing UAVs in agriculture.
-Their native drone companies, like XAG, now have over 42,000 drones covering over 1.2 million daily flights.
+- China has outpaced every other country in the adoption of UAVs in agriculture.
+Their native drone companies, such as XAG, now have over 42,000 drones, covering over 1.2 million daily flights.

-• India may soon witness an agriculture drone revolution as the Indian government has provided subsidies to train farmers and increase the adoption of UAVs and drones to improve agricultural productivity.
-IFFCO plans to buy 2500 drones distributed among 5000 ruralpreneurs to boost precision agriculture in India.
+- India may soon witness an agriculture drone revolution as the Indian government has provided subsidies to train farmers and increase the adoption of UAVs and drones to improve agricultural productivity.
+IFFCO plans to buy 2,500 drones to be distributed among 5,000 ruralpreneurs to boost precision agriculture in India.

 Green Plus’s Multipurpose Drone for Precision Agriculture